tvararu/meteor-webpack-react-kickstart/README.md

 3. `./run-dev.sh`

 You will get:
 - A configured Webpack build
 - React.js configured with react-router
 - Hot reload in development
 - Server-side rendering in production

 # Folders
 - `react`: Your React.js application.
 It must be outside your Meteor project or the server will restart at every file change (it's slow!)
 - `meteor`: Your meteor application.
 Anything outside your
 - `settings`: Your development and production settings for Meteor (you can add your own stuff)
 - `webpack`: Your development and production webpack config (go ahead and change the build to work the way you like it)

 # Scripts
 Every scripts are written both for Linux/Mac (.sh) and for Windows (.bat)

 - `run-dev`: Start Meteor with hot-reload
 - `run-prod`: Start Meteor with server-rendering (like in production)
-- `build`: Build your meteor project with the Webpack bundle
+- `build`: Build your meteor project including the Webpack bundle